Modeling the bounce of a gas-filled ball: Temperature dependence of the coefficient of restitution

-To test Eq.~(\ref{e:final}), we drop a tennis ball at different temperatures from the top of a door ($h_b=2.05$m) and video the bounce with a cell phone.
-This is repeated three times for each of seven different temperature values spanning a 100K range from -20\textdegree C to 80\textdegree C. A storage freezer, a refrigerator and an oven are used to cool and heat the ball.
+To test Eq.~(\ref{e:final}), we drop a tennis ball at different temperatures from the top of a door ($h_b=2.05$m) and video the bounce with a mobile phone.
+This is repeated three times for each of seven different temperatures spanning a 102K range from -22\textdegree C to 80\textdegree C. A storage freezer, a refrigerator and an oven are used to cool and heat the ball.
+The data are shown in Table~\ref{t:data}.

-The data is shown in Table~\ref{t:data}.
-We determine the bounce height by measuring the images with a vernier caliper, then infer $\epsilon$ using Eq.~(\ref{e:sqrt}) and estimate its uncertainty $\Delta \epsilon$.
-For simplicity, we treat the temperature values as exact.
+After those trials were complete, we punctured the tennis ball (drilling a 4mm diameter hole) to release all of the internal pressure.
+At room temperature the ball still bounced, showing that (as for the basketball) the rubber body stores some energy.
+We again model this as an offset to the internal pressure.
+This does not change the form of Eq.~(\ref{e:final}), but modifies the interpretation of the constants $\mathcal{T}_1 = (P_{\rm out} - \mu_1)/k$ and $\mathcal{T}_2 = (P_{\rm out} - \mu_2)/k$.

-The data of Table~\ref{t:data} is then fit to the model of Eq.~(\ref{e:final}).
-We determine the values of the two unknown constants $\tau_1$ and $\tau_2$ by employing a standard $\chi^2$ statistic to measure the deviation between the model and data. $\chi^2$ is the sum of the squared differences between the model and data, weighted by the uncertainty in the measurements,
+Some manufacturers produce ``pressureless'' tennis balls~\cite{PressurelessBall}, which get their bounce from a spherical rubber core.
+Downing~\cite{Downing} and Rose and Coe~\cite{RoseCoe} show that their $\epsilon$ behaves differently than that of pressurized balls, so our model is unlikely to apply.
+One use of pressureless balls is at high altitudes, where normal tennis balls bounce higher than at sea level.
+This follows from \eq{e:almostfinal2}: increasing $P_{\rm in} - P_{\rm out}$ increases $\epsilon$.
+Indeed, there are ``high altitude'' pressurized balls, which correct for this by having smaller $P_{\rm in}$ than normal balls.